usdoj-crt/crt-portal/README.md

 # Note that prod does not need a defeat key, as we do not run e2e tests against prod.
 ```

+##### Configuration

+Some turnstile configuration needs to updated using API calls.
+See ./turnstile.sh for an example of how to do this.

 #### OAuth